EnzoNMigliano/A_Twitter_Data_Analysis_of_the_COVID19_Impact_in_ones_life/README.md

  # The Present Study
  ## Statistical Analysis
- Among the several statistical analysis of supervisionated and unsupervisionated models the most frequnt used models in the present project were:
+ Among the several supervisionated and unsupervisionated statistical models the most frequent ones in the present project were:

  - Decision Trees